 Approximately 6,000-8,000 people are in or pass through Downtown San Marcos every week Thursday- Saturday.
-Maintenance has been identified as a key issue between both City staff and stakeholders.
-Given the active nightlife scene, vandalism is frequent in Downtown and affects signage, public furnishings, tree grates, and landscaping.
+Maintenance has been identified as a key issue by both City staff and stakeholders.
+Vandalism is frequent in Downtown and affects signage, public furnishings, tree grates, and landscaping.
 Litter is also prevalent.
 The City has been focusing on increasing cleanliness and beautification initiatives downtown and has added temporary staff to address issues.
-However, additional full-time staff and resources to keep up with repairs related to vandalism in addition to regular maintenance in the public right-of-way is an important need. currently has limited staff capacity to keep up with repairs related to vandalism in addition to regular maintenance that is required in the public realm.
+However, additional full-time staff and resources to keep up with repairs related to vandalism in addition to regular maintenance in the public right-of-way is an important need.